 After 28 months in Denmark (give or take) you’d think I’d have developed the ability to expect the worst and stay calm in a crisis.
 Except, I haven’t.

-At the two year mark, I decided to stay in Denmark for the foreseeable future.
+After two years or so, I decided to stay in Denmark for the foreseeable future.
 In this spirit, I’m starting the path to permanent residency, which includes going back to Danish language classes tomorrow.

 My first go was a miserable failure, but I feel I’m in a better place this time because I can understand far more than I could when I decided to leave classes last time.
 And because the language school has finally wizened up and begun starting people at the beginning of the month, instead of on a rolling basis, which I think was a major reason that I failed so miserably the last time around.